dandye/agentic_soc_agentspace/docs/faq.md

 ### What is the Google MCP Security Agent?

-The Google MCP Security Agent is an AI-powered security operations platform that combines:
+An agent deployed to Vertex AI Agent Engine that:
-- Vertex AI's reasoning capabilities
+- Uses MCP protocol to connect to security tools
-- Pre-built integrations with Google Security products (Chronicle, SOAR, SCC)
+- Integrates with Google Security products (Chronicle, SOAR, SCC)
-- A user-friendly interface through AgentSpace
+- Can be accessed through AgentSpace UI
-- Automated incident response workflows
+- Supports automated workflows via SOAR

 ### What are the prerequisites?